What you’re getting yourself into:

 For starters, ladies, do not be afraid of carbs.
 Not only are they delicious and awesome, but you have better insulin sensitivity, and the more of them you eat, the more of them you burn.

-Second, you do not have a harder time losing weight because you’re a woman.
-Yes, you’ll probably have to eat fewer calories than a man who weighs the same amount you do, but the primary factors in determining your calorie needs are body size, body composition, and activity level, with gender playing little to no role.
+Second, you do not have a harder time losing weight because you’re a female.
+Yes, you’ll probably have to eat fewer calories than a male who weighs the same amount you do, but the primary factors in determining your calorie needs are body size, body composition, and activity level, with sex playing little to no role.
 If you’re more jacked and/or more active than a guy who weighs the same as you, then you can eat more than him.
 If not, you can’t.

 Finally, as far as training goes (though we’ll get more into training as this series progresses), odds are pretty good that you can do more work and benefit from more work than a guy can.
 Your muscles are inherently more glycogen-sparing and fatigue-resistant.
 You can probably do more reps with a given percentage of your 1rm before fatigue sets in, and do more total work (relative to 1rm) before you hit a wall due to higher proportion of Type 1 muscle fibers, greater proportion of fat being burned instead of glycogen, and lower glycolytic capacity.